 The first step is to assess your students.
-The digital versions of PiRA, PUMA, GAPS and the NTS Assessments are quick to administer and are auto-marked.
+The digital versions of PiRA, PUMA, and GAPS are quick to administer and are auto-marked.
 Next, with regard to analysis of the results, the reports appear in MARK, MARK Plus and Shine almost immediately, and are easy to access and interpret for staff of all levels.
 Lastly, Shine saves time planning interventions.
 Let’s have a look at each step in more detail.

 2. Identifies students with particular weaknesses or learning gaps

 Firstly, the MARK Plus interactive reports give a quick and easy overview of which subjects the cohort or group is weakest in and which may need investigating first.
 You can also view and export the pupils who have not attained the expected standard in a given subject or strand.

 Alternatively, you can launch the MARK report selector directly from the page, and quickly access the group intervention reports next to see further detail.
 Students are grouped according to their areas of weakness and their actual score is shown for the particular area of learning referenced.

 For more in-depth information on each student, the next step is to view the individual intervention report for each one.
 This gives their scores for each content domain within the area of learning, as well as their overall standardised scores.
 Of course, you can also check the question level scores available in the gap analysis report in MARK for even more detail.

 3. Supports teachers with targeted interventions

 So, you’ve identified the students with learning gaps and what the gaps are.
 What next?
 Both the group and individual intervention reports link directly to relevant, targeted intervention resources, or ‘learning sequences’ presented in an easy to follow ‘Prepare, Do, Review’ format.

 Having all this at their fingertips saves teachers and teaching assistants huge amounts of time, and ensures that all interventions are appropriately and specifically targeted.
 Have a look at an example here.